 - Buyers are less concentrated than sellers;

 - Substitutes are not available.

-Low buyer bargaining power makes the industry that you choose more attractive and can increase your profits, while on the other side, high buyer bargaining power makes the industry that you choose less attractive and can decrease your profit.
+From one hand, low buyer bargaining power makes the industry that you choose more attractive and can increase your profits.
+On the other hand, high buyer bargaining power makes the industry that you choose less attractive and can decrease your profit.

 4. Supplier’s power of bargaining